InternetMaximalism/intmax2-explorer-api/packages/shared/README.md

-# @intmax2-explorer-api/shared
+# shared

-@intmax2-explorer-api/shared is a shared library designed to provide common functionalities and utilities for projects within the INTMAX2 ecosystem.
+shared is a shared library designed to provide common functionalities and utilities for projects within the INTMAX2 ecosystem.

 ## Usage